IOWA

 Camp Herron (1862), located between present-day Farnam Street and Churchill's Addition.

-Camp McClellan (1861 - 1865), located on the riverfront at McClellan Park.
+Camp McClellan (1861 - 1865), monument located on the riverfront at Lindsay Park on East 11th Street.

 Camp Kearny (2) (1863 - 1865), a prison stockade adjacent to Camp McClellan for Sioux Indians captured after the Sioux Uprising in Minnesota.

-Camp Roberts (1863 - 1865), located on Duck Creek, renamed Camp Kinsman in 1863, site marked on Eastern Ave.
+Camp Roberts (1863 - 1865), located on Duck Creek, renamed Camp Kinsman in 1863, site marked on Eastern Ave..
 The Iowa Soldiers' Orphans' Home was established here in 1866.

 Camp Hendershott (1862 - 1863), between 13th, Locust, Ripley, and Scott Streets.